-Select a unaxial strain gage if you need to measure only one direction of strain or if you are limited with money, because Two or three single uniaxial strain gages are usually less expensive than a bi-axial or tri-element strain gage.
+Select a uniaxial strain gage if you need to measure only one direction of strain or if you are limited with money because Two or three single uniaxial strain gauges are usually less expensive than a bi-axial or tri-element strain gage.

-Select a bi-axial strain rosette (0°-90° Tee rosette) if you need to measure principal stress, that means that principal axes are known.
+Select a bi-axial strain rosette (0°-90° Tee rosette) if you need to measure principal stress, which means that principal axes are known.